cerner/fhir.cerner.com/content/millennium/r4/base/individuals/practitioner.md

 ## Overview

-The Practitioner Resource provides information about a person formally involved in the care of a patient on behalf of a healthcare facility.
+The Practitioner resource provides information about a person formally involved in the care of a patient on behalf of a healthcare facility.
 Practitioners include but are not limited to physicians, nurses, pharmacists, therapists, technologists, and social workers.

-Not all practitioners have access to the EHR but can be referenced by other resources to indicate they are in some way involved in a patient's care.
+Not all practitioners have access to the electronic health record (EHR) but can be referenced by other resources to indicate that they are in some way involved in a patient's care.

-* The following [HL7® FHIR® US Core Implementation Guide STU 4.0.0](https://hl7.org/fhir/us/core/STU4/){:target="_blank"} Profiles are supported by this resource:
+* This resource supports the following [HL7 FHIR US Core Implementation Guide STU 4.0.0](https://hl7.org/fhir/us/core/STU4/){:target="_blank"} profiles:

   * [US Core Practitioner Profile](https://hl7.org/fhir/us/core/STU4/StructureDefinition-us-core-practitioner.html){:target="_blank"}